Sustainability

 Ambiguity in food status

-Issue: Users were confused about whether items in the app were consumed or expired due to unclear labeling.
+Issue: Users were confused about whether items in the app were consumed or expired due to unclear labelling.

 Opportunity: Implement a clearer visual system with distinct labels or icons to differentiate between "Consumed" and "Expired" items.
 Additionally, use colour coding or status indicators to quickly convey the state of each item.